rubenros1795/thesis-the-foreign/README.md

 # TheForeign // Scripts and Resources for thesis project "The Birth of the Foreign: A Digital Conceptual History of Buitenland in Dutch newspapers 1815-1914"

 This repository contains (mostly) scripts for normalizing, cleaning and analyzing newspaper data for my thesis project on the concept of "the foreign" (_het buitenland_).
-If you use the scripts, please use the following citation:
+If you use the scripts for academic research, please use the following citation:

 - Ros, R., (2019).
 Conceptual Vocabularies and Changing Meanings of “Foreign” in Dutch Foreign News (1815-1914).
 In Proceedings of the Digital Humanities (DH) conference 2019, Utrecht, The Netherlands.